MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online/connect-to-exchange-online-powershell/mfa-connect-to-exchange-online-powershell.md

 ## Connect to Exchange Online PowerShell V2 Module(Public Preview)

-1. On your local computer, open Windows PowerShell and run the following command.
+1. On your local computer, open Windows PowerShell and run the following command:

    ```PowerShell
     Install-Module PowerShellGet -Force